unoplatform/Uno.Wasm.Bootstrap/Readme.md

     <WasmShellCompressedExtension Include=".db"/>
   </ItemGroup>
 ```
+- `WasmShellBrotliCompressionQuality` which controls the compression quality used to pre-compress the files.
+The default value is 7.

 Note that the pre-compressed files are optional, and if the rewriting rules are removed or not used (because the site is served without IIS), the original files are available at their normal locations.